lorf/CA3162E-emulator/README.md

 This Arduino sketch emulates Intersil CA3162/CA3162E in Solomon SL-30 soldering station.
-It's written to run on bare ATmega8 or ATmega328 MCU, but can be easily ported to other ATmegas.
+It's written to run on bare ATmega8 or ATmega328 MCU, but can be easily ported to other Arduinos/MCUs.

 Differences from CA2162E:
- * Emulator don't have differential input (but it can be done using two ADC pins).
- * Accepts only positive voltages, i.e. works only in configurations where CA3162E pin 10 is connected to ground.
+ * Emulator don't have differential input, accepts only positive voltage, i.e. works only in configurations where CA3162E pin 10 is connected to ground.
  * Zero/gain ajust done in software.
- * No hold mode, no fast mode (can be easily done in software).
+ * No hold mode, no fast mode.

-It uses Timer2 for BCD output.

 Emulator requires minimum external components:
 * Decoupling ATmega VCC and AREF pins to GND via 0.1uF ceramic caps is required.